REBECCA D. HARRIS IS AN ARTIST, COLLABORATOR, RESEARCHER & EDUCATOR BASED IN MARAZION, CORNWALL, UK

 I am currently developing an interdisciplinary auto-ethnographical arts based research project 'Skin as Repository: my deflated body as axis for research'.
 Which explores embodiment with skin as a container of history, stigma, materiality and identity.

 Throughout the years I have worked in various educational settings from nursery up to degree level and gained a PGCE in 2009.
-I am available for artists' talks, workshops and lectures.
+I am available for artist talks, workshops and lectures.
 To date I have with many places including the Institute of Social and Cultural Anthropology at Oxford University, Eden Project, University of York, Exeter Phoenix, Plymouth College of Art and Plymouth University.

 I hold a DBS (formerly CBS) certificate.